-Please submit all position papers to your committee specific email address by April 19th if you wish to be considered for an award
+Please submit all position papers to your committee specific email address by 11:59pm on February 11, 2022 if you wish to be considered for an award

 The Position Paper is one of the most crucial parts of preparing for HSMUN.
 It ensures that you are prepared for the conference and that you fully understand your country’s position on the topics at hand.